- How are brain and spinal cord tumors in children treated?

 Part of the head might need to be shaved before surgery.
 The neurosurgeon makes an incision in the skin over the skull near the tumor and then uses a special type of drill to remove a piece of bone from the skull.
 The opening is typically large enough for the surgeon to insert several instruments and view the parts of the brain needed to operate safely.

 After the operation, the child may have a tube coming out of the incision that allows excess cerebrospinal fluid (CSF) to drain from the skull.
-Other tubes may be in place to allow blood that builds up after surgery to drain from under the scalp.
+Other tubes may be placed to allow blood that builds up after surgery to drain from under the scalp.
 The drains are usually removed after a few days.
 An imaging test such as an MRI or CT scan is typically done 1 to 3 days after the operation to confirm how much of the tumor has been removed.
 Recovery time in the hospital is usually 4 to 6 days, but this depends on the size and location of the tumor and whether other treatments are given.

-Surgery may also be used to insert a ventricular access catheter, such as an Ommaya reservoir, to help deliver chemotherapy directly into the CSF.
+Surgery may also be used to insert a ventricular access catheter, such as an Ommaya reservoir, to help deliver chemotherapy directly into the CSF later on.
 A small incision is made in the scalp, and a small hole is drilled in the skull.
 A flexible tube is then inserted through the hole until the open end of the tube is in a ventricle, where it reaches the CSF.
 The other end, which has a dome-shaped reservoir, stays just under the scalp.
 After the operation, doctors and nurses can use a thin needle to give chemotherapy drugs through the reservoir or to remove CSF from the ventricle for testing.

 Possible risks and side effects of surgery